kairenchen721/interpretproteinidentification/README.md

 7. Implemented search for annotations, maybe use match
 8. Consider using cytoscape \[4\]
     <http://cytoscape.org/RCy3/articles/Cytoscape-and-iGraph.html>
-9.  somehow, building the vignette is killed when it reach one of the functions, I suspect it because I am using reticulate
+9.  somehow, building the vignette is killed when it reach the first functions (generateBipartiteGraph), I suspect it because I am using reticulate, even though i can force build it using (rmarkdown::render(input = “my-vignette.Rmd”, output_format = “html_document”)) (see doc for the vignette)

 ## References